TroyStopera/jKode/packages.md

 # Package com.troystopera.jkode.components

-Implementations of the [Component]; these classes represent basic compound blocks of code and may return [CtrlStmt].
+Implementations of the [Component] class; these classes represent basic compound blocks of code and may return [CtrlStmt].

 # Package com.troystopera.jkode.control